PavelescuVictor/workbench-module-federation/React/host/README.md

 # Host Application

-Application setup created using [Vite](https://vitejs.dev/).
+Application setup was created using [Vite](https://vitejs.dev/).

-The "remotes.d.ts" file was created to declare the remotes modules from the remote applications.
+The *"remotes.d.ts"* file was created to declare the remotes modules from the remote applications.
 This way Typescript is not complaining about not finding the modules for imports.

-The "remotes.d.ts" file was then added to "tsconfig.json" configuration file.
+The *"remotes.d.ts"* file was then added to *"tsconfig.json"* configuration file.

 ## To run this application you should: